JiminHong0815/devblog/_posts/2023-01-02-advanced-whack-a-mole.md

 ## Introduction

 Have you ever heard of the game, "Whack-a-Mole"?
-This article contains information about why I wanted to make this game, and what kind of game it is.
+This article contains information about why I wanted to make the advanced version of this game, and what kind of game it is.

 ## Background